Return to Home Return to Overview Strategy Guide

 Defiance Management

 Throughout the fight, Ura will periodically gain stacks of Rising Pressure.
-These increase her outgoing damage while reducing all incoming damage, and are thus not desirable.
+These increase her outgoing damage while reducing all incoming damage.

-Breaking Ura’s Defiance Bar resets the number of stacks to zero.
-However, this has the downside of granting Ura Titanic Resistance, a permanent stacking buff which reduces incoming defiance damage and makes breaking successive bars more difficult.
-Managing outgoing crowd control therefore is very important and requires decent coordination to only break the bar at specific intervals.
+Titanic Resistance, a permanent stacking buff which reduces incoming defiance damage and makes breaking successive bars more difficult.
+Managing outgoing crowd control is therefore very important and requires decent coordination to only break the bar at specific intervals.

-In Legendary Mode, Ura regenerates 150 defiance every second, so the pressure becomes even greater.
+Ura regenerates 150 Defiance every second, so the pressure becomes even greater.

 Table of Mechanics